123xzy/DVD-System/README.md

-# DVD-System
 # DVD Information Management System
-# This is the final assignment for my programming class,I did it for weeks.
-# However,It still has bugs.You can ponit them out
+This is the final assignment for my programming class,I did it for weeks.\n However,It still has bugs.You can ponit them out